Are Your Emails Tone Deaf?

 You are leaving that up to the other side to determine.

-Use Vocabulary Over Emotional Formating
+Use Vocabulary Over Emotional Formatting

 Bold and red text makes an emotional statement.
-With that statement, there is without a doubt a particular tone oozing out of your email.
+With that statement, there is, without a doubt, a particular tone oozing out of your email.

 Your perceived tone will differ based on how well someone knows you.